Synovitis – The Runner’s Guide to Diagnosis, Treatment & Prevention

 Neck bone connected to the head bone

 According to Arthritis Health, there are 206 bones and about 300 joints in an adult human body.
-The majority of joints are synovial.
-Now, here is a brief anatomy review lesson, you can follow along with the song if you wish!
-There are six types of synovial joints each named for their dynamic force in the production of movement.
+The majority of these joints are synovial, meaning that they are protected by a membrane filled with a viscous lubricating fluid.
+To better illustrate this point, here is a brief anatomy review lesson.
+You can follow along with the song if you wish!
+There are six types of synovial joints, each named for their dynamic force in the production of movement.

-Plane (gliding) and condyloid (ellipsoid) – small bones in foot, ankle, and wrist
+- Plane (gliding) and condyloid (ellipsoid) – composed of small bones in your foot, ankle, and wrist

-Hinge – upper/lower arms, elbow, fingers, knuckles, knees, ankles, and toes
+- Hinge – located in your upper/lower arms, elbow, fingers, knuckles, knees, ankles, and toes

-Synovial joints permit the greatest range of motion allowing us to run, walk, write, type, and complete everyday activities.
-Since they are synovial, this means they all have the ability to experience synovitis!
+Synovial joints permit the greatest range of motion, allowing us to run, walk, write, type, and complete everyday activities.
+However, as a consequence of these joints being synovial, this means they are all susceptible to a specific running injury known as synovitis.

 What is Synovitis?

-Synovial joints are lined with a thin connective tissue layer called synovium or synovial membrane.
-The membrane produces synovial fluid, filling the joint cavities, tendon sheathes and bursae with this lubricating liquid gold of the body.
-Synovial fluid cushions the joint and lowers friction and resistance during joint movement.
-It is the body’s joint protection.
-In addition, the fluid brings nourishment to the cells and removes cell waste products.
+Synovial joints are lined with a thin connective tissue layer.
+This tissue is called synovium, or synovial membrane.
+The synovial membrane produces synovial fluid, filling the joint cavities, tendon sheaths and bursae with this lubricating liquid that serves a vital function in the body.
+Synovial fluid cushions the joint, lowering friction and resistance during joint movement.
+It is the body’s joint protection, preventing injury from repetitive movement or sudden shock.
+In addition, the synovial fluid provides nourishment to the cells and removes cell waste products.

 Developing synovitis means the synovial membrane or the lining of the joint becomes inflamed.
-This soft tissue covers the joint capsule and usually affects the knees, hips, shoulders, ankles and wrists.
-Each condition is named by the body joint affected followed by the word synovitis.
-So there is knee synovitis, ankle synovitis, and etcetera.
-It can be acute, lasting for a short amount of time or persistent, chronic, continuing for long-term.
+This injury that targets the soft tissue covering the joint capsule usually affects the knees, hips, shoulders, ankles, and wrists.
+Each condition is named by the body joint affected: knee synovitis, ankle synovitis, hip synovitis, and so on.
+Cases of this injury can range in severity, lasting either for a short amount of time in an acute form or causing persistent, chronic pain for the long-term.

-They are also referred to a post traumatic synovitis, as one of the causes is direct injury and overuse of the body joint.
-Body movement mixed with extreme weight-bearing activity may inflame the synovium.
-As the fluid builds up the result is very painful swelling, tenderness, stiffness, and the inability to move the joint.
+Cases of this running injury are also commonly referred to as post-traumatic synovitis, as one of the causes for this condition is direct injury or overuse of the affected body joint.
+Body movement mixed with extreme weight-bearing activity may inflame the synovium, contributing to the potential of injury development.
+As the fluid builds up, the result is very painful swelling, tenderness, stiffness, and the inability to move the joint.

-Another condition called transient or toxic synovitis occurs in hip joints of children resulting in hip pain and limping.
-It is seen in children three to eight years old and happens to boys more than girls.
-It is painful and short lived by nature, healing itself within two weeks leaving no permanent harm.
+Another condition called transient or toxic synovitis can occur in the hip joints of children, resulting in hip pain and limping.
+It is seen most often in children three to eight years old and happens to boys more than girls.
+It is painful and short-lived by nature, commonly healing itself within two weeks and leaving no permanent harm if treated properly.

-A most severe type of this condition is when the synovial membrane continues to grow resulting in a benign tumor.
+A more severe form this condition can take is when the synovial membrane continues to grow, resulting in a benign tumor.
 This is called pigmented villonodular synovitis (PVNS) and generally affects the knee and hip joints.
-It is very rare affecting 1.8 people per 1,000,000.
+Fortunately, it is very rare, and only affects 1.8 people per 1,000,000 on average.

-Inflammation of the synovium causes an imbalance of fluid.
-The inflamed synovial joint produces additional fluid in an attempt to heal the injury.
+Inflammation of the synovium causes an imbalance of this fluid.
+The inflamed synovial joint produces additional fluid in response, as an attempt to heal the injury.
 With the increasing fluid and pressure, the swelling, tenderness, and discomfort become more painful.
-This combination makes the joint difficult and painful to move.
+This combination makes the joint difficult to move and causes pain.

-This condition can show up after a sprain or injury that has not quite healed causing trouble on the weight-bearing limbs.
-The symptoms tend to be worse upon awakening in the morning or after exercise.
-After mild movement which is gradual and slow with a warm shower or heating pad, symptoms tend to improve.
+This condition can show up after a sprain or injury that has not healed properly, causing trouble for the weight-bearing limbs that are affected.
+The symptoms tend to worsen upon first waking up in the morning, or immediately after strenuous exercise.
+After mild movement, which is gradual and slow, in conjunction with a warm shower or heating pad, symptoms tend to improve.

-In acute and chronic conditions people can experience the following in any joint of the body.
+In acute and chronic conditions, people can experience the following symptoms in any joint of the body:

-- Tenderness, swelling, pain, stiffness, puffiness at the front, sides, and around the joint
+- Tenderness, swelling, pain, stiffness, or puffiness at the front, sides, and around the joint

 - Sometimes pain is felt in the back of the joint

-- Sometimes there is pain without swelling or tenderness
+- Sometimes there is a pain without swelling or tenderness

-- Quick onset due to a known event or advances slowly over time
+- A quick onset of the condition due to a known event, or slow advancement over time

-- Increased skin temperature, warm to the touch, redness, over the area
+- Increased skin temperature, warmth to the touch, or redness over the entire area

-- Difficulty in movement of the affected joint with limited range of motion
+- Difficulty in a movement of the affected joint with a limited range of motion

 - Increased pain and discomfort upon movement and use of joint

-- Feeling the joint is popping or clicking with movement or pressure
+- Feeling a popping or clicking sensation in the joint with movement or pressure

-- Patting hard lumps or nodules around the joint area
+- Development of hard lumps or nodules around the joint area

-- Joint dysfunction and increased rates of cartilage erosion leading to osteoarthritis
+- Joint dysfunction and increased rates of cartilage erosion, eventually leading to osteoarthritis

-Chronic synovitis can be called by its archaic name of water on the knee.
+Chronic synovitis can be called by its archaic name of ‘water on the knee.’
 The inflammation keeps recurring after an initial acute synovitis episode.
-Some people may continue to develop periodic episodes of the condition due to re-injury, gout, rheumatoid arthritis, osteoarthritis, and other medical ailments or it may just appear on its own.
-Synovitis worsens if you continue to walk or run using the joint.
-This is intensified on uneven pavement and slopes.
-Do not begin on this type of path until at least three weeks post recovery and healing.
+Some people may continue to develop periodic episodes of this condition due to re-injury, gout, rheumatoid arthritis, osteoarthritis, and other medical ailments.
+It may also simply appear on its own without these prior conditions.
+Synovitis worsens if you continue to walk or run using the joint, and this is intensified on uneven pavement and slopes.
+Therefore, it is important to not begin routines incorporating these elements until at least three weeks after recovery and healing.

-In children presenting with transient or toxic, the conditions’ symptoms include:
+In children presenting transient or toxic versions of this ailment, the conditions’ symptoms include:

 - Low- grade fever below 101F

-- Pain in the thigh, knee, hip areas
+- Pain in the thigh, knee, or hip areas

 - Limping or walking on their tiptoes